DavideSanvito/davidesanvito.github.io/index.md

 ---

 ## Short bio
+I've received the B.S. and M.S. in Telecommunications Engineering from [Politecnico di Milano](https://www.polimi.it/), Italy.

-I'm a 3rd year Ph.D. candidate in Information Technology in the Department of Electronics, Information and Bioengineerings at [Politecnico di Milano](https://www.polimi.it/), Italy under the supervision of Prof. [Antonio Capone](http://www.antlab.polimi.it/people/antonio-capone), where I'm part of the Advanced Network Technologies LABoratory ([ANTLab](http://www.antlab.polimi.it/)) research group.
+I'm currently a 3rd year Ph.D. candidate in Information Technology in the Department of Electronics, Information and Bioengineerings at [Politecnico di Milano](https://www.polimi.it/), Italy under the supervision of Prof. [Antonio Capone](http://www.antlab.polimi.it/people/antonio-capone), where I'm part of the Advanced Network Technologies LABoratory ([ANTLab](http://www.antlab.polimi.it/)) research group.

 My research interests are mostly related to Software-Defined Networking with a focus on programmable stateful data planes and Traffic Engineering.